• Skip to main content

 banana bread ingredients stirred in mixing bowl

-Fold in walnuts (if using) and stir batter just until flour is fully moistened, so you don't over mix – this lumpy batter turns into a delicious banana bread loaf, I promise!
+Step 3.
+Fold in walnuts and stir batter just until flour is fully moistened, so you don't over mix.
+This lumpy batter turns into a delicious banana bread loaf, I promise!

 banana bread ingredients stirred in mixing bowl